 What makes you different from other leadership programs?

-Many leadership programs teach general theory that will allow you to manage your teams more effectively anywhere in the world.
-This is great.
+Many leadership programs teach the theory of leadership that will allow you to manage your teams more effectively.
 We do something different.

-This course is for leaders who are looking to deepen their local influence.
+This course is for new and aspiring leaders looking to deepen their local influence.
 It will challenge you.
 Your time will be full and you and your peers will rely on one another to accomplish your goals.

-The program is intense and leaders will be expected to engage 6-8 hours a week on program activities, online and live learning at our Community Learning Days (CLD), team coaching, team sessions, and integration for our Community Action Projects (CAP).
+The program is intense.
+On top of scheduled Community Learning Days, leaders will be expected to engage 6-8 hours a week on program activities, online learning, team coaching, team meetings, and integration for our Community Action Projects (CAP).

 What kind of background do students come from?